github/opensource.guide/_articles/nl/starting-a-project.md

 As a result, most open source projects are free, but "free of charge" is not part of the open source definition.
 There are ways to charge for open source projects indirectly through dual licensing or limited features, while still complying with the official definition of open source.

-## Should I launch my own open source project?
+## Moet ik mijn eigen open source-project lanceren?

 The short answer is yes, because no matter the outcome, launching your own project is a great way to learn how open source works.